 LET THE GAMES BEGIN!

 Now that you’ve drained the bank account, you need to tie everything back together with a tune.
-To get maximum performance out of your Mazdaspeed, you want to be able to make the ECU recognize the performance parts you’ve added.
+To get the maximum performance out of your Mazdaspeed, you want to be able to make the ECU recognize the performance parts you’ve added.
 If you want to squeeze the most out of your set up, you can run E85 fueling which allows for reduced knock which makes it possible to run more boost.
 Personally, I’ve noticed an extra 40whp going from my pump gas tune versus my E85 tune.

 If you really want to kill it at the track, most people try to get their car to what’s called “fully bolted.”
 This means the car has every performance upgrade possible (minus an upgraded turbo, exhaust manifold, and intake manifold).
 Once you’ve become fully bolted, you should be able to slam down some really good times at the track.
-I’ve been able to get my car into the twelves on stock turbo, which is considered pretty good for stock turbo!
+I’ve been able to get my car into the twelves on the stock turbo, which is considered pretty good for stock turbo!